St Johann in Tirol offers a real quality skiing experience

 The skiing in St. Johann in Tirol is totally approved

-The writer here learned to ski in St. Johann in Tirol (there are several St. Johann in Austria) many years ago.
-Learned is perhaps an exaggeration Was left on top of the mountain by a few “good” school friends who believed that skiing should be taken as a self-study.
-It also became necessary.
-Only shortly before it was dark, I was down again and pretty much whole.
-In that situation, it is good to be a teenager.
+The author of this post learned to ski in St. Johann in Tirol many years ago (btw, there are several other St. Johanns in Austria).
+“Learned” is perhaps an exaggeration.
+I was left on top of the mountain 1700 meters up there, by a few “good” school friends who believed that skiing should be acquired as a self-study.
+It also became pretty necessary due to their teaching methodology or sheer lack of it.
+Only shortly before it was dark, I was down again and pretty much a whole person, but a somewhat shattered teenager.
+But in that situation, it is good to be a teenager.
 You regenerate quickly.
-And there must be a delayed and hearty thank you from here to the two (not so) pedagogical teachers who, by the way, both had been skiing since they were born.
+You accept, absorb, and move on.
+And this an occasion to pass on a delayed and hearty thank you from here to the two (not so) pedagogical self-appointed ski teachers who, by the way, both had been skiing since they were born.
 You know who you are.
 Today I would have turned to the ski school immediately.
-Incidentally, you always have to do that no matter how good you are.
+Incidentally, you always have to do just that no matter how good you are.
 It takes approx. 6 years to become a ski instructor in Austria at the top level.
-It is the most respected ski instructor training in Europe, so we others can always learn something on skis and it gives a very motivating dimension extra to have a few ski learning focus points up with every day on the ski holiday.
+It is the most respected ski instructor training in Europe, so the rest of us can always learn something about skiing, and it adds a very motivating dimension to have a few ski learning focus points every day on the ski holiday.

 The ski area with the new (2018) ski lift in St. Johann